How to Create a Character Profile Sheet

-Character Profile Sheets
+Creating a Character Profile Sheet

 I thought I would write a quick article on this literary tool that may be as helpful to others as it is for me.
 I often forget about sketching out my characters when I am in the middle of getting a story idea down on paper as quickly as I can.
-But the character profile sheet is something that I need to make use of from time to time, when I feel like a character is getting lost.
+But the character profile sheet is something that I need to make use of from time to time when I feel like a character is getting lost.

-I borrowed my categories from several 'How To Write . . . ' books, choosing the items that I thought would reveal the most about my characters.
-But you can build a character profile sheet to meet your own needs of course.
-Here is a sample of one of mine:
+I borrowed my categories for my character profile sheet from several 'How To Write . . . ' books, choosing the items that I thought would reveal the most about my characters.
+I've included samples of mine below.

-- Address (this might seem unnecessary, and by all means, leave it out, but for me it helps to build a mental map of towns, streets, etc.)
+- Address: this might seem unnecessary, and by all means, leave it out, but for me it helps to build a mental map of towns, streets, etc.

-- Age and DOB (one little detail that you might never mention, but perhaps you, as the author, just need to know this information)
+- Age and DOB: one little detail that you might never mention, but perhaps you, as the author, just need to know this information

-- Physical Appearance (for you, it may not be necessary to know what your characters look like, you may be happy to leave these particulars blank and allow the reader to fill the details of appearance in for themselves—for some characters I leave lots to the imagine, but for others I prefer to be very definite)
+- Physical Appearance: for you, it may not be necessary to know what your characters look like, you may be happy to leave these particulars blank and allow the reader to fill the details of appearance in for themselves—for some characters I leave lots to the imagine, but for others I prefer to be very definite

-- Distinguishing features (you know, like a single long fingernail, such as those sported by Bond baddies—you never know, it might prove to be important)
+- Distinguishing Features: you know, like a single long fingernail, such as those sported by Bond baddies—you never know, it might prove to be important.

-- Clothing (this might help to find out a bit extra about their personality, their attitudes, their income, etc.)
+- Clothing: this might help to find out a bit extra about their personality, their attitudes, their income, etc.

-- Walk (this may be a category that for some characters you will leave blank, but for others you will need to sketch out, for example, if they walk with a limp, or if they are always hunched over and hiding their face from the world)
+- Walk: this may be a category that for some characters you will leave blank, but for others, you will need to sketch out, for example, if they walk with a limp, or if they are always hunched over and hiding their face from the world

-- Tone of Voice (their voice might never be elaborated on in your book, but it might be necessary for you to think of it when you write dialogue)
+- Tone of Voice: their voice might never be elaborated on in your book, but it might be necessary for you to think of it when you write dialogue

 - Status and Money